krzemienski/awesome-from-stars/README.md

 * [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 * [idosal/AgentLLM](https://github.com/idosal/AgentLLM): AgentLLM is a PoC for browser-native autonomous agents
 * [AgentOps-AI/agentops](https://github.com/AgentOps-AI/agentops): Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including CrewAI, Langchain, Autogen, AG2, and CamelAI
-* [agno-agi/agno](https://github.com/agno-agi/agno): Agno is a lightweight library for building multi-modal Agents
+* [agno-agi/agno](https://github.com/agno-agi/agno): Build Multimodal AI Agents with memory, knowledge and tools.
+Simple, fast and model-agnostic.
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
-* [vercel/ai](https://github.com/vercel/ai): Build AI-powered applications with React, Svelte, Vue, and Solid
+* [vercel/ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
+From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.
 * [gitbito/AI-Automation](https://github.com/gitbito/AI-Automation): Intelligent AI automation examples using Bito CLI and tools
 * [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot): A full-featured, hackable Next.js AI chatbot built by Vercel
 * [Abhii-07/AI-Code-Converter](https://github.com/Abhii-07/AI-Code-Converter): This web application allows you to convert code from one programming language to another using the ChatGPT API.
 It also provides code debugging and code quality checking features.
 * [mckaywrigley/ai-code-translator](https://github.com/mckaywrigley/ai-code-translator): Use AI to translate code from one language to another.
+* [khromov/ai-digest](https://github.com/khromov/ai-digest): A CLI tool to aggregate your codebase into a single Markdown file for use with Claude Projects or custom ChatGPTs.
 * [amusi/AI-Job-Recommend](https://github.com/amusi/AI-Job-Recommend): 国内公司人工智能方向（含机器学习、深度学习、计算机视觉和自然语言处理）岗位的招聘信息（含全职、实习和校招）
 * [eumemic/ai-legion](https://github.com/eumemic/ai-legion): An LLM-powered autonomous agent platform
 * [NisaarAgharia/AI-Shorts-Creator](https://github.com/NisaarAgharia/AI-Shorts-Creator): AI-Video-Cropper is a Python-based tool that leverages the power of GPT-4 (OpenAI's language model) to automatically analyze videos, extract the most interesting sections, and crop them for improved viewing experience.
 This project combines the capabilities of GPT-4, FFmpeg, and OpenCV to automate the process of identifying highlights in videos